Lake Van Norden Spillway

 Notice of Availability

-- 45-Day Review period period has begun to provide interested individuals an opportunity to review and respond to the adequacy of the Draft Environmental Impact Report (DEIR) prepared for that project known as the Van Norden Dam Spillway Modification Project.
+- The 45-Day Review period has been extended to 60 days to provide interested individuals an opportunity to review and respond to the adequacy of the Draft Environmental Impact Report (DEIR) prepared for that project known as the Van Norden Dam Spillway Modification Project.

-- A public meeting to recieve comments on the adequacy of the Draft EIR will be held on February 14, 2019 at 1:30 p.m at the Town of Truckee's Council Chambers, 10183 Truckee Airport Road 950, Truckee CA 96161 before the Nevada County Planning Commission.
+- A public meeting to receive comments on the adequacy of the Draft EIR will be held on March 7, 2019 at 1:30 p.m at the Town of Truckee's Council Chambers, 10183 Truckee Airport Road 950, Truckee CA 96161 before the Nevada County Planning Commission.

 Notice of Preparation